Benzxje/Maven-Sales-Challenge/README.md

 ## Dashboard building
 ### 1. Team Sales Performance

-The main Dashboard page provides a high-level summary of team performance.
-It displays KPIs such as **Total Sales**, **Win Rate**, **Number of Opportunities**, and **Average Deal Size**, all broken down by quarter.
+This page provides an immediate overview of how the team is performing in the current quarter.
+It is designed to help managers quickly identify trends, strengths, and potential performance issues.

+Managers can:

+- Select a specific sales agent to instantly drill into their individual KPIs.
+- Sort metrics to see top performers or identify team members who may need additional support.
+- Use navigation buttons to jump directly to Sales by Region or Engaging Sales Opportunities for deeper analysis.

+The Performance by Agent table is fully interactive:
-A bar chart of **Sales by Sales Agent** allows users to click on an agent’s name to filter the entire Dashboard to show KPIs specific to that agent.
-A summary table lists key metrics for each agent, where column headers can be clicked to sort the table by any chosen metric.
+- Clicking an agent’s name filters the entire page to show KPIs specific to that agent.
+Column headers support sorting, allowing managers to compare agents across different performance dimensions.

-A navigation button labeled **“See Sales Opportunities →”** is included to guide users to the detailed opportunities section.
+Two dropdown slicers — Quarter and Manager — are included to enable flexible filtering across time periods and teams.

 ![Team Sales Performance](team_sales_performance.png)

 ### 2. Engaging Sales Opportunities

-The Sales Opportunities page displays a detailed list of open and won opportunities, including potential value, stage, account, and assigned agent.
+This page is focused on pipeline analysis and gives managers a detailed view of all ongoing opportunities.

+It helps you:

+- Review all actively engaged opportunities and their potential sales value.
+- Filter by sales agent to understand individual pipeline strength.
+- Identify high-value opportunities that may require strategic follow-up.
+- Support weekly strategy discussions and deal reviews.

-A slicer for **Sales Agent** was added to allow users to drill down into opportunities handled by a specific team member.
-Selecting an agent automatically filters the opportunity table.
+A tile slicer for Sales Agent enables quick filtering to a specific team member’s pipeline.
+A dropdown slicer for Manager allows viewing opportunities by team.

+Selecting an agent dynamically filters the table to show only their opportunities, helping managers evaluate both quantity and quality of deals in progress.

 ![Engaging Sales Opportunities](engaging-sales_opportunities.png)

 ### 3. Sales by Region

-This page includes a filled map chart showing **Total Sales by Country**, enabling geographic analysis of performance.
-Supporting visuals such as:

-- Total Sales by Industry
-- Total Sales and Win Rates by Product
-- Accounts Table
+This page provides geographic and segment-based insights, helping managers understand where revenue is coming from and which markets or sectors are driving performance.

+It allows users to:

+- Identify high-performing countries and industries.
+- Analyze product performance across different regions.
+- Use cross-highlighting to explore relationships between location, product category, and final sales outcomes.
+- Two dropdown slicers — Quarter and Manager — are included for easy filtering across teams and time.

+All visuals interact with one another:
-all interact with each other—selecting a region or product highlights related data across all visuals on this page.
+- Selecting a region, product, or industry dynamically highlights related data across every chart on the page.

+This page is especially useful for territory planning, market strategy, and identifying underserved regions.

 ![Sales by Regions](sales_by_regions.png)

 ### 4. Performance by Teams

-The Team Performance page compares a manager’s team against other teams and against the company-wide average.
-Team performance indicators include:
+This page helps managers evaluate how their team is performing relative to other teams and to the company average.

-- Total Sales
-- Win Rate
-- Average Deal Size
-- Opportunities Won

-Reference lines representing the **company average** were added to provide context for each team's performance.
+It enables you to:
+- Compare teams across key metrics such as total sales, conversion rate, deal value, and weeks to close.
+- Spot both overperforming and underperforming teams.
+- Understand whether performance gaps are isolated to individuals or reflect broader team trends.
+- Benchmark results at the organisation level to support decision-making.

+A dropdown slicer for Manager allows filtering performance views by team.

+This page is valuable for leadership reporting, performance reviews, and resource allocation planning.

 ![Performance by Teams](performance_by_teams.png)